VighneshHemnani/BarBeerDrinkerWebApp/README.md

 12. Transactions table
     - Table that contains all transaction, and a transaction/tuple contains the bill_id, item bought, its quantity, its type (beer or food), and its price.

-Since this initial database only contained the data and respective tables, the first item in the agenda was to create a
+Since this initial database only contained the data and respective tables, the first item in the agenda was to create another database schema that had the neccessary structure in place.
+First, I identified what the primary and foriegn keys were in this project and then created an empty database schema in MySQL Workbench.
+Then I created all the tables again, except this time, include the primary keys and the foriegn key constraints so when the web app requests an addition or a modification to the database, we can provide a dynamic error user page.

-## Tools and langaugaes used in this project
+## Tools and languages used in this project

+In this project, multiple languages were used to do markup, styling the information and web app as well as handle and processing the queries in the back end.
+Explain more here